Chicken & Cheese Couscous

 In Tom's recipe at the top, he soaks and brings all the dried ingredients to a boil first and then adds the couscous.
 This is the method I use now when cooking meals with couscous.

-Return to Your Best Backpacking Recipes.
+Return to Shared Backpacking Recipes.

 Chef Glenn's recipe for Couscous with Beef & Tomato.